taikun114/SwitchBot-Plug-Mini-for-ESPHome/README.md

 Please refer to [**README in SwitchbOTA**](https://github.com/kendallgoto/switchbota#readme-ov-file) for the firmware replacement procedure.

-Once the Tasmota firmware installation is complete and Wi-Fi is configured, proceed to the next step (do not upgrade to the latest version of Tasmota).
+Once the Tasmota firmware installation is complete and Wi-Fi is configured, proceed to the next step.

+> [!WARNING]
+> **Please do not try to upgrade** Tasmota to v12 or any later version.
+The new partition layout introduced in Tasmota v12 is not compatible with ESPHome and you will not be able to install the ESPHome firmware.
+>
+> Also, to revert to Tasmota v11 or earlier, you will need to disassemble the unit and perform a serial flash, so it is strongly recommended that you do not change the version of Tasmota installed by SwitchbOTA.

 ### Step 2.
 Install ESPHome firmware